glassdfir/glassdfir.github.io/ADFIRWMC/Whole Course.md

 ### I tried to keep it cheap
 In an effort to limit barriers to education, I tried to limit the examples in this course to native, open source, or readily available free tools.
 If for some reason I mention a commercial tool, it's because it is worth documenting for completeness.
 You are going to need a Windows 7 or newer system to play with to put a lot of this to use.
 ### Audience
-I think this course is written to provide examples of DFIR techniques for two groups of people:
+I think this course is written to provide examples of DFIR techniques o wo ups eople: tenues or to go of epe
- 1. Folks that have been in Information Security in one capacity or another and are looking to get into more DFIR work.
+ 1. Flks that have been in Information Security in one capacity or another and are looking to get into more k.
  2. Others who might find this information useful or interesting.

 This should not be the first computer related course you attempt.